OpenDSA/OpenDSA/RST/source/Development/IntroDSA.rst

    Users should also be able to find all places that match a particularvalue or range of values for attributes such as location or population size.
-   This is known as a :dfn:`range query`.
+   This is known as a :term:`range query`.

    A reasonable database system must answer queries quickly enough to satisfy the patience of a typical user.